BICCN/cell-locator/README.md

 ![CellLocator by Allen Institute](Applications/CellLocatorApp/Resources/Images/SplashScreen.png?raw=true)

+## Known Issues

+* Inserting point in a `Spline` annotation does not work reliably.
+Workaround by switch the annotation type to `PolyLine` and then inserting the point.
+See [#80](https://github.com/BICCN/cell-locator/issues/80)

 ## Keyboard Accelerators and Mouse Operations

 _On macOS use the Command key (⌘) instead of the Control (Ctrl) key_